pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

       language: en-GB
     ...

+If both an external bibliography and inline (YAML metadata) references are provided, both will be used.
+In case of conflicting `id`s, the inline references will take precedence.

 Note that `pandoc` can be used to produce such a YAML metadata section from a BibTeX, BibLaTeX, or CSL JSON bibliography:

     pandoc chem.bib -s -f biblatex -t markdown pandoc chem.json -s -f csljson -t markdown

-`pandoc` can also be used to produce CSL JSON bibliography from BibTeX, BibLaTeX, or markdown YAML:
+Indeed, `pandoc` can convert between any of these citation formats:

-    pandoc chem.bib -s -f biblatex -t csljson pandoc chem.yaml -s -f markdown -t csljson
+    pandoc chem.bib -s -f biblatex -t csljson pandoc chem.yaml -s -f markdown -t biblatex

 Running pandoc on a bibliography file with the `--citeproc` option will create a formatted bibliography in the format